Murals in Tibetan Buddhist monasteries

-Tibetan Monasteries are known for their rich culture and traditions, which are rooted in the teachings of Buddhism.
-An important aspect of Tibetan Buddhist monasteries is the presence of ritualistic places dedicated to deities.
-Vajrayana Buddhism features intricate iconography that deals with deities and religious practices.
-To a devotee, it may appear as images and icons that bring luck or expel evil spirits.
-Thangkas at monasteries show Buddha, Gurus, Yantras, and Mandalas, which bring good luck, health, prosperity, wisdom, longevity, and peace.
+Tibetan monasteries are known for their culture and traditions, which are rooted in Buddhist teachings.
+An important aspect of Tibetan Buddhist monasteries are ritualistic places dedicated to deities.
+Vajrayana Buddhism features intricate iconography which depicts deities and religious practices.
+To a devotee, images and icons bring luck or expel evil spirits.
+Thangkas at monasteries depict the Buddha, gurus, yantras, and mandalas which bring good luck, health, prosperity, wisdom, longevity, and peace.

-Thangkas are colorful pictorial representations of religious iconography, fables, and philosophy.
-These pictorial representations helped them to gain popularity among the masses during their introduction around the 8th century.
-These thangkas were painted on fabric that could be rolled; such portability helped Buddhist monks to carry them from one place to another while propagating religion.
-Thangkas, as a medium for the propagation of ideology, spread from Nepal to Tibet, and then to far-off places like Mongolia.
+Thangkas are colorful pictorial representations of religious iconography, fables, and philosophy, which became popular when they were introduced around the 8th century.
+The thangkas were painted on fabric that could be rolled, and their portability helped Buddhist monks to carry them from one place to another.
+Thangkas, as a medium for the propagation of ideology, spread from Nepal to Tibet and then to Mongolia.

-Types of murals
+Types

 Murals serve as visual representations of Buddhist teachings, stories, and deities.
-They acquaint followers with glimpses of Buddhist tenets, pantheon, teachings, history, folklore, and religious and cosmic objects.
+They acquaint followers with Buddhist tenets and its pantheon, history, folklore, and religious and cosmic objects.